arkui-x/docs/en/release-notes/ArkUI-X-v0.1.0-beta.md

 This issue is the first official release of ArkUI-X 0.1.0 Beta.
 The version mainly packs the following capabilities:

-- Basic compiler toolchain, which can generate ArkUI SDKs for iOS/Android to create applications that run on the target platform.
+- Basic compiler toolchain, which can generate ArkUI SDKs for iOS and Android to create applications that run on the target platform.
-- Basic platform bridging capabilities, including the iOS/Android application loading entry points, lifecycle, event processing, and window system.
+- Basic platform bridging capabilities, including the iOS and Android application loading entry points, lifecycle, event processing, and window system.
-- Basic UI component adaptation capabilities, covering common UI components (for details, see [ArkUI-X App Samples](https://gitee.com/arkui-x/samples)).
+- Basic UI component adaptation capabilities, covering common UI components.
 - XTS infrastructure, including common UI tests.

-### ArkUI Components
+### Components

 The ArkTS-based declarative development paradigm is supported.

 ### APIs

-ArkUI-X APIs include OpenHarmony APIs and custom extension APIs.
-You can implement the OpenHarmony APIs and extend JS APIs through the [API extension mechanism](../framework-dev/napi/napi-guidelines.md) on Android and iOS.
+ArkUI cross-platform APIs include OpenHarmony APIs and custom extension APIs.
+You can implement the OpenHarmony APIs and extend custom JS APIs through the [API extension mechanism](../framework-dev/napi/napi-guidelines.md) on Android and iOS.
 For details about the examples, see [@ohos API Extension on Android](../contribute/tutorial/how-to-use-napi-on-Android.md) and [@ohos API Extension on iOS](../contribute/tutorial/how-to-use-napi-on-iOS.md).

 >**NOTE**
 >
->The Beta version currently does not implement OpenHarmony APIs.
+>The ArkUI-X 0.1.0 Beta version is the first preview version for the ArkUI-X project.
+It only provides implementation for the APIs listed in [OpenHarmony APIs with Cross-Platform Support](../application-dev/reference/apis/readme.md).

 ### Project Build